SudoAnxu/Disease_prediction_app/README.md

-Certainly!
-Here's a comprehensive template for your GitHub repository's About section.
-You can copy and paste this into your README.md file or the About section of your GitHub repository:

----

 # Disease_prediction_app

 A Streamlit app with a custom model and LLM to identify diseases from symptoms and provide detailed descriptions.